 Therapist turnover and limited services for children under age 5 have continued to be problematic.
 There are occasions when children under five have significant mental health needs, particularly after experiencing abuse and neglect.
 They are at risk for poor outcomes that lead to increased costs through the school system, mental health system, and DSS if age-appropriate quality services are not available.
 One of the few resources available is Chatham Childcare Behavior Consultation (CCBC).
 This program serves children at risk of being removed from childcare settings due to challenging behaviors, often stemming from developmental delays or emotional problems.
-Services include support for policy and practice changes, capacity building for staff and family members, observation of children and classroom environments, and intervention with caregivers.
-Approximately 40 children are served per year.
+Services include support for policy and practice changes, capacity building for staff and family members, observation of children are served per year.

-Daymark Recovery Services is in the second year of providing services in Chatham County as the Comprehensive Community Clinic.
-On average, 70 people per month have been seen through walk in services (slight decrease from 77 last year).
-Of those, on average 48 per month were identified as urgent (increase of 9 from last year) and 2 per month as emergent (no change from last year).
-For fiscal year 2017-2018, 7706 services were provided to 745 individuals.
-The majority of people live in either Siler City (399) or Pittsboro (110).
+Daymark Recovery Services is in the third year of providing services in Chatham County as the Comprehensive Community Clinic.
+On average, 62 people per month have been seen through walk in services (this is a decrease from 70 in 2018 and 77 in 2017).
+Of those, on average 45 per month were identified as urgent (decrease of 3 in 2018 and increase in 6 from 2017) and 2 per month as emergent (no change from last two years).
+For fiscal year 2017-2018, 5256 services were provided which is a 32% decrease from the prior year.
+In the past year, Daymark has added another provider for child/adolescent psychiatric services in order to decrease wait time for new patients to be seen and added Psychosocial Rehabilitation in Pittsboro.